andrew-k512/treehouse_css_basics/README.md

 16. Text Styles
   -Text has a significant effect on how we view a web page.
 In this video, we'll cover common properties for defining text styles.

+17. Font Properties
+  -Like text properties, font properties let us change the appearance of text by assigning a font family, font size, font style, and more.